 I was a fine artist and a theatre designer.
 I never particularly thought about becoming a makeup artist.
 I was interested in colorful characters and creating characters.
 What has always fascinated me about makeup is its magical quality to transform the ordinary into something extraordinary.
 When I was a child, I loved the theatre and acting.
 I would make my own costumes, make puppets, and would put on my own plays.
 When I realized I could transform myself and become anything, I used watercolors that I had and started painting my face with them and creating characters on myself.
 I would always play a “character,” and the crazier and more outlandish, the better.
-I never wanted to play the princess, always the frog.
+I never wanted to play the princess, always the frog!

 What was your kick start as a makeup artist?

 In my 20s, I started in fashion design, and then I studied theatre design and makeup.
-I worked on runway shows and photoshoots then later merged into theatrical makeup.
+I worked on runway shows and photoshoots and later merged into theatrical makeup.
 Once I transitioned into theatrical makeup, I soon became a makeup designer on Broadway.
 My first big shows were “Once Upon A Mattress,” “The Sound of Music”, and “The Scarlet Pimpernel.”

 What was your most challenging production?